'The Last Dance' Fuels Huge Increase in Demand for Jordan Cards and Autographs

 Dawson has been a Jordan collector since 1993 and he has never seen prices for the superstar's cards this high.

-"With The Last Dance airing and COVID-19, I think it's been a perfect storm of people being at home and looking for investment opportunities," explained Dawson.
+"With The Last Dance airing and COVID-19, I think it's been a perfect storm of people being at home and looking to get back into collecting," explained Dawson.

 "Then I think you get people like Gary Vee and some of these celebrities that have millions of followers [on social media] saying that they're starting to collect cards.
 That all feeds into it, too, because then you have people that are not sports collectors, but they're wealthy and looking for a way to diversify their portfolio.
 So, you've got a lot of new money coming into the hobby as well."